monistowl/enoch/README.md

 attack mask, pawn has separate attack mask, etc

 ### Precomputed attack and move masks
-To avoid generating moves for every piece, chessterm does **precompute moves** (including attack masks) for every position and piece types which are then **further trimmed into pseudolegal moves** before finally validating legality
+To avoid generating moves for every piece, enoch does **precompute moves** (including attack masks) for every position and piece types which are then **further trimmed into pseudolegal moves** before finally validating legality